dskanev/Congress/README.md

 are meant to make your life easier.
 The files called huge-*-in.txt are fictional population data for planets, the largest of these distributes the 1 million seats in the galactic senate among 200,000 planets.

+Congress.java uses some of the algs4 libraries from Princeton's Algorithms I course, while CongressPQ.java does the same job without them.